Southern Collegiate Athletic Conference

 The Southern Collegiate Athletic Conference (SCAC), founded in 1962, is an intercollegiate athletic conference which competes in the NCAA's Division III.
 Member institutions are located in Arkansas, Colorado, Louisiana, and Texas.
 Difficulties related to travel distances led seven former members to announce the formation of a new Southeastern US-based conference, the Southern Athletic Association, starting with the 2012–13 academic year.

 Prior to 1991, the conference was known as the College Athletic Conference (CAC).
 The commissioner of the SCAC is Dwayne Hanberry.
-The chair of the Executive Committee of the SCAC for 2022–23 is L. Song Richardson, Colorado College president.
+The chair of the Executive Committee of the SCAC for 2026–27 is Christopher Holoman, Centenary College president.

 History

 Recent events

 On November 1, 2022, McMurry University will join as a full member in the fall of the 2024–25 academic year.

 On March 9, 2023, Trinity University and Southwestern University of Texas announced their departure from the SCAC, joining the Southern Athletic Association (SAA) beginning the 2025–26 academic year.

 On May 15, 2023, the SCAC announced that Concordia University of Texas and the University of the Ozarks will join the conference, beginning in the 2024–25 academic year.

 On November 24, 2023, Lyon College joined the SCAC as an affiliate member for football, beginning in the 2024 season of 2024–25 academic year.

 On April 26, 2024, the SCAC announced that LeTourneau University would join the conference, beginning in the 2025–26 academic year.

 On June 11, 2024, Hendrix College announced it would return to the SCAC, beginning in the 2025–26 academic year.

 On March 17, 2025, various outlets reported that McMurry University and Schreiner University would leave the SCAC for the American Southwest Conference (ASC) at the end of the 2025–26 academic year in exchange for a seven-figure sum.
-These reports were later confirmed by the ASC and SCAC the following day, on March 18th.
+On March 18, 2025, these reports were later confirmed by the ASC and SCAC.

+On April 16, 2026, the SCAC announced they will add Gallaudet University as an affiliate member for football, thus retaining its automatic bid to the NCAA Division III football championship, beginning in the 2026 fall season of the 2026–27 academic year.
+Gallaudet will not routinely participate in regular-season SCAC play, appearing only in the conference's regular season-ending football tournament.
+Its 2026 football schedule shows no SCAC opponents until the final week.